prtkgpt/questdb.io/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 combining SIMD with actual parallelisation and spanning the work across CPUs.

 QuestDB 4.2 introduces SIMD instructions, which made our aggregations faster by 100x!
-QuestDB is available Open-Source (Apache 2.0) .
+QuestDB is available open source (Apache 2.0) .
 If you like what we do, please consider [starring our repo](https://github.com/questdb/questdb) following us on GitHub and starring our project.